Duet3D/wiki-content/User_manual/Reference/Duet_Web_Control_Manual.md

 ![dwc23_17_status_14.png](/manual/dwc/dwc23_17_status_14.png)

-This shows the setting for, and allows the override of, the [extrusion factor **UPDATE LINK**](), per extruder.
+This shows the setting for, and allows the override of, the extrusion factor ([M221](/User_manual/Reference/Gcodes/M221)), per extruder.
 Click ‘Change Visibility’ to show other Extruders as well as the one currently in use.

 # Display